quiltdata/quilt/docs/api-reference/cli.md

                         registry.
   --path PATH           If specified, downloads only PATH or its children.
 ```
-## `verify`
+## `list-packages`
 ```
-usage: quilt3 verify [-h] --registry REGISTRY --top-hash TOP_HASH --dir DIR
+usage: quilt3 list-packages [-h] registry
-                     [--extra-files-ok]
-                     name

-Verify that package contents matches a given directory
+List all packages in a registry

 positional arguments:
-  name                 Name of package, in the USER/PKG format
+  registry    Registry for packages, e.g. s3://quilt-example

 optional arguments:
-  -h, --help           show this help message and exit --registry REGISTRY  Registry where package is located, usually s3://MY-
+  -h, --help  show this help message and exit
-                       BUCKET
-  --top-hash TOP_HASH  Hash of package to verify
-  --dir DIR            Directory to verify --extra-files-ok     Whether extra files in the directory should cause a
-                       failure
 ```
 ## `login`
 ```